Description

 How many 90 mm Atlas Fundament boards do I need per square metre?

-Each board covers 0.75 m² (600 × 1250 mm), so 1.33 boards per m² is the base figure.
+Each board is supplied in the Atlas 1000 × 500 mm format and covers 0.5 m², so you need exactly 2 boards per m².
 For plinth runs where the board height is set against the DPC line and the facade-EPS course position, add 5–10% cutting waste for corners and openings, then round up to the nearest full board.

 Why 90 mm rather than 80 or 100 mm?